itsbrex/m4l_devices_RMX/README.md

 Notes:
 - For performance reasons, the utility caches all clip names when the search box is cleared.
 I.e. when you add / remove or rename clip, make sure you first clear the search box.
 - There doesn't seem to be an easy way to highlight a clip without showing its detail view or device chain.
-In order to keep the search utility focused, it only higlights the session in which the clip is located.
+In order to keep the search utility focused, it only higlights the scene in which the clip is located.
 It's a bit of a bummer, but good enough for most cases.
 - For quick access to the search utility, map a key or a MIDI note/cc message to the devices title bar *and* to the "M" button.
 If the key/message is triggered, the device will be shown and the text field will be focused.